Barbados Ultimate Budget Guide: Gems Beyond the Resorts

 Bottom Bay is the most perfect postcard spot in Barbados, known for its towering cliffs, lush coconut trees, and stunning views.
 First stop is Bottom Bay, while the beach itself isn’t swimmable due to strong currents, it’s a breathtaking place to relax and take photos.
 There are no vendors or facilities, so pack your own snacks and water.

-Access to Bottom Bay: Once you reach the end Bottom Bay Road, follow the cliff paths left until you find long rugged stairs leading to Peat Bay Point.
+Access to Bottom Bay: Once you reach the end Bottom Bay Road, follow the cliff paths left until you find long rugged stairs leading to Bottom Bay Point.

 Viewpoints Near Harrismith Beach